Flipgrid Basics 💻📱🖥

 How Do You Stay Healthy? by Shelby Engele: A Topic for discussing the medicine wheel, wellness, and overall health.

-Dangers of Tobacco by James Overton: A Topic for students to create a PSA against tobacco use.
+Dangers of Tobacco by James Overton: A Topic for members to create a PSA against tobacco use.

 🚀 Discovery Library: High School (Ages 14-18)